Office of the Registrar

 Under certain circumstances, a matriculated graduate student may enroll as a part-time student for a given semester.
 This status is only granted by special permission of the appropriate dean, at his or her discretion.
 Part-time graduate students may carry fewer than nine credits and are charged by the credit, according to the schedule of fees for special and part-time students.
 Students who have been granted part-time status must submit the appropriate form to the Registrar.

 A regularly registered student may, with the consent of the appropriate dean and the instructor, audit one or more courses outside the major area in addition to his or her regular program.
 Attendance must be regular.
-Students may not audit a class without being registered by the appropriate Art School.
+Students may not audit a class without being registered by the appropriate Arts School.
 No credit is given.
+Students will be charged the prevailing per-credit tuition amount.

 Each student is assigned an advisor when he or she enters the School.
 The advising system varies from one arts school to another.
 In some schools the dean or assistant dean acts as the student advisor; in others, members of the faculty are assigned as advisors.